Scary looking cockroach

 Bait Stations

 Cockroach bait stations are an effective way to control cockroach populations.
-The baits are specially designed to attract cockroaches, which then carry the poison back to their nests.
-In doing this, they effectively kill other cockroaches in the colony.
-Place bait stations in areas where cockroaches are most active, such as under sinks and behind appliances.
+The baits are specially designed to attract cockroaches, which then eat the bait and return to their hiding spots, where they eventually die.
+The bait also has the potential to kill other hidden cockroaches through secondary transmission.
+Place bait stations in areas where cockroaches are most active, such as under sinks and behind appliances, but out of reach of children and pets.

 Cleaning and Repairing After Cockroach Infestations

 Don't forget to apply good hygiene when you finish tackling a cockroach infestation.
-Thoroughly clean and repair all areas where cockroaches were known to be.
+Thoroughly clean and repair all areas where cockroaches are known to be.
 We recommend following these steps:

 Clean Surfaces